-Atmospheric cartography: Articulating Ecological Connectivity in Air, research project, Royal College of Art 2018-19.
+Atmospheric cartography: Articulating Ecological Connectivity in Air, art–research project, Royal College of Art 2018-19.

 atmospheric cartography (new)

-• (mental or physical) spatiotemporal schema of an atmosphere
+- (mental or physical) spatiotemporal schema of atmospheric conditions

 Research Interests: breath, phenomenology, embodiment, multi-species storytelling, entanglement, atmosphere, new materialisms, sensory maps, first-person geographies, citizen-science, cultural climatology.